 Invoked: Claudia and Marco are novice mages, and they are forced to learn healing and offensive spells to protect and heal, respectively.

 Exploited: Emperor Evulz finds a way to separate the duo, and they are at a disadvantage because Marco can't heal his wounds and Claudia has no attacks.
-Dennis, Hiro, and River are then unable to defend themselves because they can't use any magic/ can only use supportive magic.
+Dennis, Hiro, and River are then unable to defend themselves because they can't use any magic at all.

 Conversed: "Man, I don't know who to pick, that cute chick in white or that sexy magician dude in black."

 Deconstructed: Black mages are seen as pariahs for having powers that are solely destructive in nature, and are forced into either military service or exile.
-White mages, on the other hand, would be seldom seen outside of cities and other major population centers, since their services would be in such high demand for everything from broken bones to life-threatening injuries.
+White mages, on the other hand, would be seldom seen outside of cities and other major population centers, since their services would be in such high demand for everything from common illness to life-threatening injuries.

 Played For Drama: Marco joins the hero's party to prove that Black Magic can be used for good purposes, while Claudia joins up because she's sick of her responsibilities and wants to see the world outside the city walls.